MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Discussion

-We now continue to investigate the relationship between signal magnitude and the observed depth deviation, which is illustrated in the \textit{upper left} scatter plot in \autoref{fig:radar_intensity}.
-Focusing on polymer and metal objects, we generally find no direct relationship between signal magnitude and depth deviation.
+\autoref{fig:radar_intensity} visualizes potential correlations between the RF signal response and depth deviation in the \textit{right} scatter plot.
+Focusing on the most prevalent material groups of polymer and metal objects, we generally find no direct relationship between signal magnitude and depth deviation.
 Polymer and metal objects have a large spread in the $x$- and $y$-axis, respectively, while the opposite axis has comparably low variation.
 The received signal magnitude may have a more significant influence on the reconstruction quality in less constrained scenarios, involving multiple objects and signal sources, where, for example, depth filtering becomes increasingly relevant.
 In our experiments, within the RF near field, we suggest that reconstruction quality is more closely related to the distribution of received signals across antennas, influenced primarily by the local antenna layout and characteristics.